Psychotherapist and Trauma Sensitive Yoga Teacher

-The contemporary clinical writings and research of Pat Ogden, Nick Totton, Bessel van der Kolk, Robert Shaw, Babette Rothschild, Daniel Stern, Peter Levine, Stephen Porges, Allan Schore and Danielle Siegel inspire Lorna in her work to integrate yoga and therapy.
-Lorna’s primary inspiration comes from the legacy of Wilhelm Reich and Fritz Perls.
+Lorna’s primary inspiration comes from the legacy of Wilhelm Reich and Laura & Fritz Perls.
+The contemporary clinical writings and research of Pat Ogden, Nick Totton, Bessel van der Kolk, Robert Shaw, Babette Rothschild, Daniel Stern, Peter Levine, Stephen Porges, Allan Schore and Danielle Siegel inspire Lorna in her work to integrate yoga, the breath and movement into therapy for treatment of anxiety, depression and trauma.

-Lorna has been a yoga practitioner since 2000.
-Due to experiencing the psychological and physical benefits of yoga for herself, Lorna then trained as a yoga teacher in 2006 with the British Wheel of Yoga and has explored various yoga traditions including Hatha, Iyengar, Scaravelli, Yin, and Ashtanga.
-Lorna continues her yoga training, working with Bessel van der Kolk’s Trauma Center and Trauma Sensitive Yoga which is a clinically validated treatment for complex trauma and PTSD, this is by far the safest form of yoga Lorna has found to date.
-Trauma Sensitive Yoga has foundations in Trauma Theory, Attachment Theory, Neuroscience and Hatha Yoga practice with an emphasis on mind body connection, movement and breathing.
+Lorna has been a yoga practitioner since 1999.
+Due to experiencing the psychological and physical benefits of yoga for herself, Lorna then trained as a yoga teacher and has explored various yoga traditions including Hatha, Iyengar, Scaravelli, Yin and Ashtanga.
+Lorna continues her yoga training, working with many people in the field of trauma informed and trauma sensitive yoga.
+The research of Bessel van der Kolk clinically validates trauma sensitive yoga as a treatment for complex trauma and PTSD.
+This is by far the safest form of yoga Lorna has found to date and has foundations in Trauma Theory, Attachment Theory, Neuroscience and Hatha Yoga with an emphasis on mind body connection, movement and breathing.

 Post Graduate Diploma in Psychotherapy